compujuckel/assettoserver-docs/docs/faq.md

 [EXTRA_RULES]
 ALLOW_WRONG_WAY = 1
 ```
-If you get teleported back to pits, you may need to remove the `fast_lane.aip` for the track in your local game files.
+If you get teleported back to pits, you may need to remove the `fast_lane.ai` for the track in your local game files.
 By default: `C:\Program Files (x86)\Steam\steamapps\common\assettocorsa\content\tracks\<trackname>`.

 ### How do I enable Teleportation? {#teleportation}